 - Visit the Rehome website, an excellent resource for helping pet owners find new homes for their pets.
 Pet owners can post their pet and receive extra support from the experts at rehome to ensure a smooth and safe process.
 If you use this resource to rehome your pet, be sure to list the Animal Protective Foundation as the referring shelter for us to receive a donation from Rehome!

 - You might also want to contact other shelter or rescue groups to help rehome your pet.
-Download our list of area rescue organizations and shelters below, or go to Petfinder for more options.
+Go to Petfinder for a full list of area groups to contact.

 Bringing Your Pet to the APF